antuan1996/oracle-aggregator/README.md

 ### Endpoints

-All server ednpoints at - *localhost:8080/swagger-ui.html*
+All server endpoints at - *localhost:8080/swagger-ui.html*

 Learn more about [swagger ui](https://swagger.io/tools/swagger-ui/)